Capital Markets Union: Benefits to the Economy

-In addition, the growth in debt activities by capital markets before the 2008 economic crisis did not lead to growth in the real economy instead, the increased interaction between banks and market-based activities augmented the probability of systemic risk.
+In addition, the growth in debt activities by capital markets before the 2008 financial crisis did not lead to growth in the real economy instead, the increased interaction between banks and market-based activities augmented the probability of systemic risk.
 One of the main causes of the 2008 financial crisis, as it has become known, was due to the excessive development of capital markets financing.

 Furthermore, as outlined, Capital Markets often represent higher costs for SMEs fundraising and the development of debt Capital Markets increases the risk of systemic risk through the connection of balance sheets via securitisation with poor risk transmission.
 In sum, it creates shadow banking.

 Financing via Capital Markets

 The banking sector is recognised to be one of the most important forms of financing for European companies.
 Nevertheless, the introduction of the Basel III restricted banking lending and put Capital Markets as an alternative for European business to raise funds.
-Captal Markets were seen as an alternative to banks.
-However different member states have different levels of financial development some of them, most notably the southern ones, are more likely to be penalised with the project.
-The commission had to convince such countries that the project would be beneficial, nevertheless, the support in the region was somehow limited.
+Capital markets were seen as an alternative to banks.
+However, different member states have different levels of financial development; some of them, most notably the southern ones, are more likely to be penalised by the project.
+The commission had to convince such countries that the project would be beneficial.
+Nevertheless, support in the region was limited.

 SMEs

 In the field of SMEs, the CMU aims at giving access to Venture Capital and lowering costs for funding, however it can lead to shorter holding periods of investment and to great volatility.
 It turns out that SMEs are less stable and represent, in general, risky investments, pushing away banks and limiting SMEs clients.
-All-in-all this limits the scope of the CMU project through the process of de-risking larger banks and relegating SMEs which in turn concentrates the risk in les agile financial actors.
+All-in-all this limits the scope of the CMU project through the process of de-risking larger banks and relegating SMEs which in turn concentrates the risk in less agile financial actors.
 In addition, SMEs are not always able to cope with the different standards deriving from European and International law such as for instance, the International Financial Reporting Standards (IFRS), generating extra costs for SMEs and undermining their credibility vis-à-vis possible investors that look for transparency and guarantees of good management.
 In practical terms, banks have access to a huge data base where creditworthiness is assessed and then processed.
 This does not happen on an equal foot for SMEs.